Geographical aspects of major social issues facing modern Western society.

 - Teaching Arrangements

-2 lectures per week and 10 x 50 minute tutorials scheduled over the 13 weeks of semester
+Two lectures per week and ten 50-minute tutorials scheduled over the 13 weeks of semester.

-- Recommended: Panelli, R. (2004) Social Geographies: From Difference to Action.
-London:
+Recommended: Panelli, R. (2004) Social Geographies: From Difference to Action.
+London: Sage.

-NOTE: The first half of the paper draws extensively on this text.
+NOTE: The first few weeks of the paper draws extensively on this text.
 You do not have to purchase it, but if you wish to, it is available at the University Bookshop.
 An eBook and hard copies of the book are available on reserve at Central Library.

-Additional readings from a range of sources will also be prescribed and made available on Blackboard or through the library.
+Additional readings from a range of sources will also be prescribed and made available on eReserve.

 - Graduate Attributes Emphasised